kaloyansen/imgui/README.md

 * feature visualisation as a function of *space* (histogram)
 * user friendly attractive interface
 * excellent user experience with graphics powered by *Dear ImGui*
-* C++ classes by Kaloyan Krastev in public repository
+* C++ classes by Kaloyan Krastev in a public repository

 source
 ==